Louis-crypto/Ceaser-cipher/Readme.md

 ### 27/1/2020

 ### Description
-This is a project on an application used to order pizza, the application can perform tasks such as making an order for any amount of pizzas.
-You can also make an order for a home delivery. [try it](https://louis-crypto.github.io/Pizza-ordering-app.github.io/).
+This is a project about an application that encrypts messages using a user generated key.The encrypted message can also be decrypted using the same key used to encrypt it.

 ### Technologies used
-* HTML
-* CSS
-* Bootstrap
-* JavaScript (jQuery)
+* Java

 ### Known bugs
-There are no known bugs at the moment but incase you encounter a problem while using this app, please open an issue.
+There were no known bugs at the time of creating this project but in case you encounter a problem while using this app, please open an issue.

-### Installaton/setup instructions
+### Installation/setup instructions
 * Clone project from github
-* Ensure all files are there ie,
+* Ensure all files are there

-* index.html
-* css file
-* Javascript file

-* copy index.html path to your browser and fill the form to run page.
-* click on the order section to make your pizza order
-* for delivery click on the delivery button to order
+* Compile and run the project in the commandline

 ### support and contact details
-You can conribute to my code and help me grow, contact me via;
+You can contribute to my code and help me grow, contact me via;
 * +254 741 534 863
 * odhiambolouis745@gmail.com